*Disclaimer: This post has very little to do with wine and a lot to do with my potty mouth

 There was really nothing rosy or pretty about the experience at all.

 To backtrack a little bit.
-About four months ago I signed up to run the ING Hartford Marathon (you can read about it here).
+About four months ago I signed up to run the ING Hartford Marathon.
 Throughout the summer I followed a strict training schedule and stuck to it closely (even if it meant running in the rain, wind, a hurricane, extreme summer heat and humidity).
 Overall I trained a total of 422.5 miles, 112.5 of them while pushing my growing twins in a double running stroller.
 I rarely swayed from the running schedule.
 I had good equipment (i.e. shoes and clothing), I didn’t experience any injuries during the training nor did I experience any unusual pain (with the exception of some minor foot pain towards the last two weeks of training).
 I felt healthy and well prepared….
 So what the hell happened to me at mile twelve?

 The race started off great.
 I intentionally started off slow.
 I knew from previous training runs that I typically start off much faster then slow significantly towards the end, so I decided to follow the pace runner closely so that I didn’t exhaust all my energy in the first half.
 I was rocking out to my running playlist and feeling good.